-How is Sciatica Treated?
+How is sciatica treated?

-If you’ve been diagnosed with sciatica, or you simply suspect that you may have sciatica, you may wonder how it is treated.
-There are numerous options available to help people who have sciatica, including conservative (non-surgical) treatments, some alternative suggestions and even surgical options that are generally reserved for more serious cases.
+If you’ve been diagnosed with sciatica, or you suspect that you have sciatica, you may wonder how it is treated.
+There are numerous options available to help people who have sciatica, including conservative treatments, some alternative suggestions and even surgical options that are generally reserved for more serious cases.

 After receiving your diagnosis, your doctor will likely recommend that you attempt various nonsurgical treatments.
 Some of the more common conservative options that are often suggested include:

 - Alternating hot and cold therapy

 - Epidural steroid injections

 One option may work better than another, depending on the person.
 Gentle exercise and stretching may also help address sciatica pain, as can training with light weights.
 When they are done properly, these activities can strengthen back and core muscles and reduce excess strain on the affected areas.
 Doctors also recommend lifestyle changes, such as weight management and quitting smoking, to improve the overall health of the spine in the long term.

 How sciatica is treated may also depend on a patient’s willingness to try alternative treatments that fall outside the bounds of mainstream medicine.
 Options to consider include alternative treatments like acupuncture, herbal remedies and chiropractic treatment, but you should keep your doctor informed of any treatments you pursue.